spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

 ![Transition Execution Flow Launch-Config-FOO-success](images/SCDF-composed-task-transition-launch-foo-success.png)

-Now that it has been executed let’s verify that path `FOO` was actually followed and this can be done by pressing the `Executions` tab at the top of the task page:
+Launch the task and then verify that path `FOO` was actually followed and this can be done by pressing the `Executions` tab at the top of the task page:
 ![Transition Execution Flow Launch-FOO-success-LIST](images/SCDF-composed-task-transition-launch-foo-success-list.png)

 In this case we see that the wildcard catches all other exit messages and this can be seen in that anothertransition-timestamp-3 was launched.

 ## Split Execution

 What if we want to execute multiple tasks at the same time?
-The task definition DSL supports a concept of a split that will allow you to launch multiple child tasks at the same time.
-Each split contains a list of tasks that contained within the less than `<` and greater than `>` symbol and delimited by 2 pipe symbols `||`.
+The Composed Task DSL supports the concept of a split that will allow you to just that.
+The task definition DSL supports a concept of a split that will allow you to launch multiple task apps at the same time.
+Each split contains a list of tasks that are contained within the less than `<` and greater than `>` symbol and delimited by 2 pipe symbols `||`.
-For example if I wanted to launch 3 tasks at the same time the DSL would look like:
+For example, if I wanted to launch 3 tasks at the same time the DSL would look like:

 ```
 <task-a || task-b || task-c>
 ```

-So let's now create a composed task that contains both a split and a transition.
+Now create a composed task that contains both a split and a transition.
-To create your split graph sample using the Spring Cloud Data Flow UI, press the `Tasks` tab on the left hand side of the dashboard and then press the `Create Task(s)` button at the top of the page.
+To create your split graph sample using the Spring Cloud Data Flow UI, press the `Tasks` tab on the left-hand side of the dashboard and then press the `Create Task(s)` button at the top of the page.
 Now copy the expression below and paste it in the text box located at the top of the page:

 ```